Statutory corporation: India

 Of parliament.
 It may be established by the central government are also known as National corporations.

-Republic of Ireland
+Ireland

-In the Republic of Ireland, a statutory corporation is a body corporate, which is created under a particular Act of the Oireachtas.
+In Ireland, a statutory corporation is a body corporate, which is created under a particular Act of the Oireachtas.
 Some statutory corporations are expected to operate as if they were a commercial company (with or without a subsidy from the Exchequer, depending on whether or not it would make a profit without one).
 Such bodies do not have shareholders, but are typically boards appointed by a sponsor minister.
 The provisions of the Companies' Acts do not typically directly apply to such bodies, although their founding legislation may specify similar requirements.